Safer Spaces

 We strive to keep our spaces safe by following simple guidelines of consent.
 Consent is not the absence of a 'no', but the presence of a verbal and enthuastic 'yes'.
 It’s based on clear communication in an environment where people feel comfortable saying no and yes, and with full trust that their boundaries will be respected.
 Consent is vital not just in our personal relations, but in our daily lives.

-Expectations for Participation
+Expectations for participation

 Participants in our spaces are expected to: